ae-acsac24-44/acsac24-paper240-ae/README.md

 ### 2.1 Prerequisites

 * We leverage [Cloudlab.us](https://www.cloudlab.us/) which provides machines and preconfigured profiles.
 Machines will be available upon request for artifact evaluation.
 See [Instructions for Cloudlab](#22-instructions-for-cloudlab).
-For our profile, we include two physical Arm machines (server/client) connected by <em>private</em> network.
+For our profile, we include two physical Arm machines (server/client) connected by _private_ network.

 ### 2.2 Instructions for Cloudlab